 TIMELINE: TWO months

-Make usability similar if not the same between PC and Console
+2) Make usability similar, if not the same, between PC and Console

 REDDIT

-The best way to get the opinions of the people who play Starfield religiously is to go places where they complain about it constantly.
+The best way to gather the opinions of people who play Starfield regularly is to visit places where they frequently complain about it.
 The Starfield subreddit yielded plenty of “constructive criticism” in the way of some of the UI choices Bethesda made

 NexusMods

-Going to the modding archiving site NexusMod, I came across one mod that improves the usability of the inventory system called StarUI.
-There are clear takeaways that can give insight into what kind of usability players want out of their inventory interface.
+Visiting the modding archiving site NexusMods, I came across a mod that improves the usability of the inventory system, called StarUI.
+There are clear takeaways that can provide insight into what kind of usability players expect from their inventory interface.

 Redesigned User Flow

-The user flow of navigating through the main menu to the inventory is straightforward.
-The important feature to implement is the seamless transition between all the submenus within the Inventory.
+The user flow of navigating through the main menu to the Inventory is straightforward.
+The key feature to implement is a seamless transition between all submenus within the Inventory.

 Visual Inspiration

 The visual inspiration comes from popular RPG titles with extensive inventories.
-The pros and cons of each will serve as a starting point for my iterations while retaining as much of Starfield’s art direction.
+The pros and cons of each will serve as a starting point for my iterations, while retaining as much of Starfield’s art direction as possible.

 "Middleground" - Witcher/Destiny Mix